Langan1990/MobileAppsProject/README.md

 ##Technology Used

-For my App I used Unity 5.3.2f1
+Unity 5.3.2f1

-I also used Visual Studio 2015 for the C# scripts
+Visual Studio 2015 for the C# scripts

+##Description
+For my project I made an endless runner game on unity. i based this game on such games as jetpack joyride and doodlejump.
+In my game you gain points as time goes by and there are also pickups that can effect your score.
+If you fall off the platforms your character dies and you are brought to the game over scene where the high score is displayed.

 ##References